openshift-evangelists/openshifter/README.md

-# openshifter
+# OpenShifter

-A tool for simple OpenShift cluster deployment
+A tool provision and install OpenShift clusters.